 Open a terminal and the command

-in order to enter BASH as super-user.Edit the file
+sudo bashin order to enter BASH as super-user.Edit the file

-and append the following lines if they do not already exist.
-Check and use the appropriate values forvendor
+/etc/modulesand append the following lines if they do not already exist.
+Check and use the appropriate values forvendorandproductids for the USB modem, by referring to the file/proc/bus/usb/devices.1usbserial vendor=0x19d2 product=0xfffd 2cdc_acmSave the file and exit the terminal.

 Reboot the machine for automatic driver loading to happen.